"I am glad that taking part in a trial might help others on their own cancer journey.”

 - are going to have tests to look for the cause of vaginal bleeding

 - have had surgery to remove the womb (hysterectomy)

-intrauterine system (IUS or coil)now or in the past 3 months
+- have an intrauterine system (IUS or coil) now or in the past 3 months

 Doctors need to collect a large number of urine and vaginal samples.
 So they hope that around 2,000 women will agree to take part.

 You see the study team and answer some questions about your health.
 They ask you to give a urine sample and a vaginal sample.

 You give the urine sample by passing urine into a small pot when you go to the bathroom.
 This can be done in complete privacy.